-**There are definitely situations that require vet supervision, but if you have a healthy active dog, the main guidelines are balance and a variety of nutrients.
-Like any diet, meals can be altered for your dog’s eating habits, sensitivities/allergies, weight goals or age group.
+**There are situations that require vet supervision, but if you have a healthy active dog, the main guidelines are balance of essential nutrients.
+Like any diet, meals can be altered for your dog’s eating habits, sensitivities, allergies, weight goals, and age group.

-Ingredients- Choose 1-3 from each group and mix to the recommended percentages:
+Ingredients: Select 1-3 ingredients from each and mix to the recommended percentages.

 -lean ground beef, ground turkey, ground chicken, ground lamb